hannesvdvreken/guzzle-debugbar/readme.md

 Then include the `GuzzleHttp\Subscriber\Log\Support\Laravel\ServiceProvider` from this package to the app's `providers` array.

 Make sure to create every Guzzle Client via injection or via `App::make`.
-Pass on the config array for the Guzzle Client if needed.
+Pass on the config array the Guzzle Client's constructor if needed.

 ```php
 public function __construct(\GuzzleHttp\Client $client) {